Michigan boy to be taken off life support as mother fights to keep him alive

 Bobby Reyes was supposed to be transferred to Arizona

-ANN ARBOR, Mich. - A local mother who is fighting to keep her son alive said the hospital has agreed to give them one more week.
-Originally, life support was going to be removed Friday.
+ANN ARBOR, Mich. – A local mother who is fighting to keep her son alive said life support will be removed Friday.

 Bobby Reyes, 14, of Ash Township, was hospitalized at Mott Children's Hospital in Ann Arbor after a severe asthma attack in September.
 His mother, Sarah Jones, successfully fought to stop the hospital from taking her son off life support when doctors declared him brain-dead.

 Her attorney is looking to file an injunction in hopes of keeping Reyes on life support while they try to find another facility willing to take him in.

 Allegiant Healthcare of Phoenix originally agreed to take Reyes in.
 The facility specializes in long-term post-acute, medically complex care services to patients who are recovering from serious illnesses or injuries and require additional critical care services for their conditions.